Venafi/vault-pki-backend-venafi/README.md

     ```
     vault write venafi-pki/sign/tpp-backend csr=@myserver.csr
     ```

+    **NOTE**: If you get an error on this step it's most likely caused by a misconfigured CA or a malformed CN value.
+Feel free to edit the generated CSR when needed.

 ### Running under Windows
  If you want to run plugin on Windows the following environment variables must specified to restrict the port that will be assigned to be from within a specific range.
 If not values are provided plugin will exit with error.
 For more information please see https://github.com/hashicorp/go-plugin/pull/111